Yash094/Automated-Distribution/README.md

 1. Rename .env.example to .env
 2. Fill in the details in the .env file
+3. Fill in the chainId and contract address on line 15.
 3. npm install (to install all the dependecies)
-4. There are 2 script avaialble
-   1. index.js - This script will run daily and check for funds in your wallet and distribute, To use this run `npm run start or npm run daily`
+4. run index.js - This script will run daily and check for funds in your wallet and distribute, To use this run `npm run start or npm run daily`
-   2. onReceive.js - This script will distrubute funds as soon as payment is received in the spilt contract, to use this run `npm run onreceive`

 ## 🛠️ Requirements